 As well as your diet, you need to take a look at your physical activity.
 You could have the most nutritious diet on the planet, but if you are pretty much sedentary all day every day, then you won’t realise the maximum benefit.
 Start walking a little more, get off the bus a couple of stops early, and venture to the gym if you enjoy a jog on the treadmill or a spin class.
 Physical activity doesn’t have to be a high-intensity workout.
 Find a friend who also wants to get fit and spur one another on.
 As you see the pounds shift, your body change and your skin begin to glow, you’ll be motivated to continue.

 When we get stressed, it’s not uncommon to succumb more easily to temptation.
 You might be partial to a glass of red wine after a long hard day at the office, or you might have a sneaky cigarette when the kids have gone to bed.
 If this sounds like you, then you might want to consider healthier alternatives to nicotine and alcohol.
 You could head over to the Vape Shop to explore the range of liquids to vape instead.
 Vaping has been around for a good few years now, and it’s not unusual to see previous chain-smokers taking a drag from an e-cigarette rather than a tar filled white stick.
-While it’s obviously better to quit altogether, if you find yourself forever returning to a crafty cigarette, vaping could be a safer option for the time being.
+While it’s obviously better to quit altogether, if you find yourself forever returning to a crafty cigarette, vaping delta 8 is a new trend that could be a safer option for the time being.

 When it comes to drinking, a glass of wine with an evening meal isn’t necessarily a bad thing and can be deemed healthy for your heart.
 However, when this turns into binge drinking at the weekend and constantly drinking enough to get a hangover, you know that you’re pushing it too far.
 You might get irritable, feel crummy more often than not and you might spy a bit of an alcohol gut developing.
 Cut back on the booze and sip mineral water or lime and soda instead.
 You’ll feel the health benefits immediately, being more alert, looking brighter and feeling more energised.